Search for meteorological sonde with RaspberryPi

 this screen:

-The yellow arrow shows the direction of our movement and the red dot
+continuously established.
+The yellow arrow shows the direction of our

 indicates the direction we should go to the probe.
 Always hold the red